Roy Sullivan: Seven strikes

 All seven strikes were documented by the superintendent of Shenandoah National Park, R. Taylor Hoskins.
 Hoskins, however, was never present at any of the reported strikes and was not an active and present superintendent in Shenandoah National Park for many of the times Sullivan was supposedly struck.
 Sullivan himself recalled that the first time he was struck by lightning was not in 1942 but much earlier.
 When he was a child, he was helping his father to cut wheat in a field, when a thunderbolt struck the blade of his scythe without injuring him.
 But because he could not prove the fact later, he never claimed it.

 Sullivan's wife was also struck once, when a storm suddenly arrived as she was out hanging clothes in their back yard.
 Her husband was helping her at the time, but escaped unharmed.
+This changed their married life: he would put his wife and three children in the living room, while he sat apart in the kitchen, afraid for their wellbeing.